levkk/rwf/docs/docs/models/create-records.md

 ## Optionally create records

-If the record matching the `INSERT` statement exists already, Rwf supports returning the exisitng row without performing an update:
+If the record matching the `INSERT` statement exists already, Rwf supports returning the existing row without performing an update:

 === "Rust"
     ```rust